dgillis91/mortgage_default_model/README.md

 ### Overview

-We've chosen to use loan-to-value, debt-to-income, and borrower credit score as predictors.
+We've chosen to use loan-to-value, debt-to-income, age, and borrower credit score as predictors.
 Indeed, much research indicates that these features are highly predictive.
 [Cooper (2018)][1] presents a section detailing this.
 In addition, training a Random Forest model for feature subset selection coincides with these results.
 For details, see my repository, [here][2].

 For all models, class imbalance is a concern.
 As demonstrated below, most accounts have not been referred to foreclosure.